duncandc/Illustris_Shapes/README.md

 *  `calculate_galaxy_circularity.py`

-Similarly to the shape caclulations, to calculate galaxy shapes for the Illustris-1 simulation at z=0 (snapshot 135) using particles within 10 times the stellar half-mass rwadius, you would execute the following command:
+Similarly to the shape caclulations, to calculate circularity properties for the Illustris-1 simulation at z=0 (snapshot 135) using particles within 10 times the stellar half-mass radius, you would execute the following command:

 ```
 $user: python calculate_galaxy_circularlity.py Illustris-1 135 10.0